 Consumer Decision Making is a contest based on consumer observation, comparing, and making fact based purchases.
 A team of 3-4 youth are given classes to judge based on a scenario.
 Class options are ranked.
 Those selections are then defended through oral reasoning to a judge.
 Each youth participant ranks the classes and completes reasons on their own and the scores combined together come up with the team score.
 4-H youth in grades 9-12 are welcome to participate.
+Middle school aged youth also welcome, but know content is geared towards a senior level.
 Individuals can also participate if a team cannot be put together.
 A coach can be a 4-H educator or and approved 4-H Adult Volunteer.

 **Winners at the State Contest are then eligible to compete at the FCS Classic.
 This National Contest is a part of the National Western 4-H Round Up in Denver which is held the first weekend of January in Denver, CO during the National Western Stock Show!**

 Please contact your local Extension office for interest in creating a team for this contest.